chryss/modapsclient/README.rst

 For these two reasons, the unimplemented functionality is also unlikely to ever be implemented.

-From experience, products listed via ``listProducts``  are not actually necessarily available.
+From experience, products listed via ``listProducts``  are not necessarily in actual fact available in the NASA EOSDIS LAADS archive.
+In this case, you may receive an error when searching for files.

 The MODAPS web service has the tendency to return a 500 Internal Server Error for *any* error, including unsupported values for query string variables.